-How to Check if a Cron Job has Run (Crontab Log)
+How to Check if a Cron Job is Running

-A fairly common question for scheduled tasks that run in the background is, “Are they running?”
-These tasks, commonly known as cron jobs, are tasks that need to automatically run for maintenance, backups, and other functional needs for the website and server.
+A fairly common question about scheduled tasks that run in the background is, “Are they running?”
+These tasks, commonly known as cron jobs, need to run automatically for maintenance, backups, and other functional needs for the website and server.

-In order to determine if your cron jobs are running, you will need to distinguish between the scheduling of the tasks (the crontab) and the actual tasks themselves (the cron jobs).
-Cron jobs that do not produce output results require that you become familiar with the server logs.
+To determine if your cron jobs are running, you will need to distinguish between the scheduling of the tasks (the crontab) and the actual functions themselves (the cron jobs).
+Cron jobs that do not produce output results require you to become familiar with the server logs.
 Upon determining the results of the server logs, you can then troubleshoot cron jobs that are not running.
 You can also modify a script so that it produces an output to show that it is running.

-The following article will help you distinguish between a crontab and a cron job, two ways you can see when a cron job is running, and how to troubleshoot cron jobs that are not running.
+The following article will help you distinguish between a crontab and a cron job, describe two ways to see when a cron job is running, and troubleshoot cron jobs that are not running.

 NOTE: To perform this function, you must have root access on your VPS or Dedicated server.